vimalselvarajan/Hastest-SPI-DAC-and-Power-Control/README.md

 ### Setting Up the Environment

 1. **Install Python:**
     - Ensure Python 3.x is installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).

 2. **Set Up a Virtual Environment (optional but recommended):**
     ```bash